Past life regression: Modern era

-In 1952 the Bridey Murphy case, in which housewife Virginia Tighe of Pueblo, Colorado, under hypnosis, was reported by the hypnotist to have recounted memories of a 19th-century Irish woman ("Bridey Murphy").
+In the 1952 Bridey Murphy case, housewife Virginia Tighe of Pueblo, Colorado was reported by the hypnotist to have, under hypnosis, recounted memories of a 19th-century Irish woman ("Bridey Murphy").

 Past life regression is widely rejected as a psychiatric treatment by clinical psychiatrists and psychologists.
 A 2006 survey found that a majority of a sample of doctoral level mental health professionals rated "Past Lives" therapy as "certainly discredited" as a treatment for mental or behavioral disorders.

+According to psychologist Robert Baker, the belief in reincarnation is the main predictor that the patient will have a past life memory during past life therapy.
+One of the most notorious cases was that of an American woman who remembered being Bridey Murphy and sang old Irish songs; when the case was investigated, it was shown that she did not remember a past life but her childhood instead.
+The book, The Search for Bridey Murphy details this story.

 Technique

 In the West, past-life regression practitioners use hypnosis and suggestion to promote recall in their patients, using a series of questions designed to elicit statements and memories about the past life's history and identity.
 Some practitioners also use bridging techniques from a client's current-life problem to bring "past-life stories" to conscious awareness.
 Practitioners believe that unresolved issues from alleged past lives may be the cause of their patients' problems.

 One technique for accessing memories from a past life is detailed in a study by Nicholas P. Spanos from Carleton University, Ontario, Canada.
 Subjects of a study were at first told that they would be undergoing a hypnosis, and afterwards told, “You are now in a different life, living in another life that you have lived before in another time.
 You are now reliving that other life that you lived once before in a different time.”
 Next, after the administer asks “What name can I call you by?
 I want you to look down and tell me what you are wearing.
 Describe everything you are wearing in detail.
 Where are you?”

 Afterwards, the subjects were to chronicle the information that they could remember after regression in a past life.
 Past life regression can be achieved in as little as 15 minutes, but to recall past a point of death, and into "soul memories", it takes upwards of 45 minutes of trance induction.
 However, with psychotherapy clients who believe in past lives, irrespective of whether or not past lives exist, the use of past lives as a tool has been suggested.